 Perhaps what is most striking though, is the discrepancy between individuals' perceptions of sexting victimization, their actual sexting activity, and their perceptions of others' sexting activity.
 Clearly, participants found unauthorized sharing of sexts as wrong-a harmful moral violation of privacy and decency.
-At the same time, 98% of our participants reported to having shared or forwarded a sext they received.
-In relation to the scenarios, 42% of participants believed it was likely or very likely that the scenario protagonist would forward the sext of an unknown woman-37% for a known woman.
-Incredibly, 98% of participants believed it was likely or very likely the scenario protagonist would show his friends the sext of an unknown person-69% for a known person.
+At the same time, 98% of our participants agreed to having shared or forwarded a sext they received.
+In relation to the scenarios, 27% of participants believed it was likely or very likely that the scenario protagonist would forward the sext of an unknown woman in the different-gender scenario; 30% in the same gender scenario.
+Incredibly, 75% of participants believed it was likely or very likely the scenario protagonist would show their friends the sext of an unknown person in the different-gender scenario and 42% in the same gender scenario-50% for a known person in the different gender scenario and 41% in the same-gender scenario.
 Participants see not just sexting, but this type of sexting victimization as a typical and expected occurrence.